videoDAC/livepeer-delegator-aragon-app/aragoncli-commands.md

 dao acl create <DAO-Address> <Voting-App-Proxy-Address> CREATE_VOTES_ROLE <Token-Manager-Proxy-Address> <Voting-App-Proxy-Address> --environment aragon:rinkeby
 ```

-You have now created a basic app on Aragon, with a token and basic apps.
+You have now created a basic DAO on Aragon, with a token and basic apps.

 ### Install the Aragon Agent App